caiettia/Thesis-Project/atsa/README.md

       - then, for each day, just calculate the whole half-hourly time series from 0:00 to 23:59
       - recreate the blue/red figure from section 2.2 in the notebook
       - red = gap-filled dataset, blue = original data

+ - need to write first impressions on the discussion board